 Most hospitals will provide one or two scan pictures for you to take home as a memento of your pregnancy.
 There may be a small charge or you may be asked to give a small donation towards the print costs.
 Scan pictures can fade in sunlight if you frame the originals, so it's worth scanning the pictures in to your computer and framing a copy.

 3D/4D scans: these remarkable scans produce either a 3D picture of your unborn baby or, in the case of a 4D scan, allow you to see your baby in 3D in real-time.
-Generally, these scans can be arranged through private organisations operating across the country and may cost anywhere between £100 to £300, depending on the service on offer (it’s wise to find out exactly what you will be paying for in advance).
+Generally, these scans can be arranged through private organisations operating across the country and the cost will vary depending on the service on offer (it's wise to find out exactly what you will be paying for in advance).
 These scans give parents the pleasure of seeing their baby in the womb rather than being used for medical screening purposes.
 4D scan packages often include a DVD of the scan and a CD of still images for you to keep.

 Other Special Tests

-Sickle Cell Anaemia and Thalassaemia: these conditions are hereditary and affect only certain sections of the population.
-If you are in one of those sections, then you may be offered the appropriate tests.
+Screening for Sickle Cell Anaemia and Thalassaemia should be offered to all women ideally as early as 10 weeks.
 If you or your partner have sickle cell disease and are currently planning a family, ask your GP to refer you to a genetic counsellor.
+All babies are screened for sickle cell disease using the heel prick test.